heresiarch/Aircondition/README.md

 3.1.
 In the Mainlopp the MCU will listen with the RFM12B for 30 TX21IT+ records
 3.2.
 The ID of the records is used to match in and out sensors configured in step 1 and 2, if no sensor matches found it starts @1
 3.3 The temperature and relative humidity will be used to calculate absolute humidity for the in and out sensor
-3.5 If abs-hum-in > (threshold + abs-hum-out) the vens will run as long the configured runtime in step 2
+3.5 If abs-hum-in > (threshold + abs-hum-out) the AC ventilators will be switched with an SCR  will run as long the configured runtime in step 2
 3.6.
 The system waits until the pause time is over and starte @3
 At any time a long press on the rotary knob will start reconfiguring mode step 1

-The system runs rockstable since 6 months in my garage with Marley Silencio Ventilators.
+The system runs rockstable since 6 months in my garage with Marley Silenzio Ventilators.
+Not shown is the snubber circuit using a TVS, X2 capacitor and an high voltage resistor to reduce spikes to protect the SCR.
 Bottom ventilator blows air from outside, top ventilator blows air to outside.
 No moldy smell and always uses the right time for air condition to prevent mold creation during all seasons.
 The project uses MPLABX and has also a .project Eclipse file which I used to utilize Git Eclipse integration to manage versioning.